Subject 1A

 You press play.

 A woman’s voice.
 Controlled but shaky fills the silence.
+The team stops what they are doing and gathers around you.

 “Log 42.
 The subject’s energy field has grown erratic.
 Camouflage reflex is now near-perfect.
 We’ve lost two outside the perimeter.
 I’ve advised suspension, but Dr. Langley insists it’s still contained.”